pdf-association/arlington-pdf-model/README.md

 ## TSV Field Summary

 A very precise definition of all syntax rules for the Arlington PDF model as well as Python equivalent data structure descriptions and useful Linux commands is in [INTERNAL_GRAMMAR.md](INTERNAL_GRAMMAR.md).
 Only a _simplified summary_ is provided below to get started.
-Note that not all TSV columns (fields) are shown in the examples below.
+Note that not all TSV fields are shown in the examples below.
 And normally "Links" are not conveniently hyperlinked to actual TSV files either!

 ### Key